-The testing period for students who want to take MATH 425 in Summer 2019 opens on April 1, 2019
+The testing period for self-paying students who want to take MATH 425 in Fall 2019 opens on July 1, 2019

 BE SURE TO TAKE THE PLACEMENT ASSESSMENT EARLY IN THE TESTING PERIOD, AND DO YOUR VERY BEST THE FIRST TIME YOU TAKE IT.
 Based on the results of your first attempt, ALEKS will select a Prep and Learning Module in which you must work before taking the assessment a second time.
 That module will be the only module that you can access.
 If you don’t take your first placement attempt seriously, the module selected for you will not be at the appropriate level for you, and you will not be adequately prepared to test into calculus when you take the ALEKS Placement Assessment the second time.